awakwe/Microsoft-Word/README.md

     ### A. Summary of Microsoft Word's capabilities
     ### B. Importance of staying up-to-date with new features
     ### C. Resources for further learning and support

+## Microsoft Excel: Hiding Columns, Selecting & Filtering Data, and Saving Files

+### 1. Hiding Columns

+To hide columns in Excel, follow these steps:

+1. Select the column(s) you want to hide by clicking on the column header(s).
+To select multiple columns, hold down the `Ctrl` key while clicking the column headers.
+2. Right-click on the selected column header(s).
+3. Choose "Hide" from the context menu.

+The selected column(s) will be hidden from view.

+### 2. Selecting and Filtering Data

+To select and filter data in Excel, follow these steps:

+1. Click on any cell within the data range you want to filter.
+2. Go to the "Data" tab in the Ribbon.
+3. Click the "Filter" button.
+This will add filter drop-down arrows to the header row of your data range.
+4. Click the drop-down arrow in the header of the column you want to filter.
+5. Choose the filter criteria by selecting or deselecting the checkboxes for the values you want to show or hide.
+You can also use the "Number Filters" or "Text Filters" options for more advanced filtering options.
+6. Click "OK" to apply the filter.

+The data in your worksheet will be filtered based on your selected criteria.

+### 3. Saving Files

+To save a file in Excel, follow these steps:

+1. Go to the "File" tab in the Ribbon.
+2. Click "Save As" to choose a location and file format for your workbook.
+If you have already saved the file and want to save the changes, you can simply click "Save" instead.
+3. Choose the folder where you want to save your file.
+4. Enter a file name in the "File name" box.
+5. Select a file format from the "Save as type" drop-down list, such as "Excel Workbook (*.xlsx)" for the most recent Excel format, or "Excel 97-2003 Workbook (*.xls)" for an older version.
+6. Click "Save" to save your file.

+Your Excel file will be saved in the chosen location with the specified file name and format.

 ## Microsoft 365 Online FAQ: